Prep Time:15 minutes |

 Cook Time:35 to 40 minutes

 When times are tough, I say to Sam, “Two words: Mexican Casserole.”
-Now I’m going to give you the same advice because Mexican Casserole is more crucial than ever.
+Now I’m going to give you the same advice because this dish is more crucial than ever.
 It’s made with food you probably have on hand; food you can buy almost everywhere, even at the corner store (our neighborhood bodega has been a lifesaver); food you can store for a long time.

 Yes, it’s a throwback to the 1960s, which is when my mother started making this for her family of six, but those were uncertain times too (for totally different reasons).
-And I know it is barely “Mexican” in the true sense of that country’s rich and complex culinary tradition.
-But I have been making and sharing this recipe for years with friends and family and everyone becomes a convert.
+And I know it is barely “Mexican” in the true sense of that country’s rich and complex culinary tradition; it is a California creation inspired by Mexican-ish ingredients.
 To bring things up to date, you can make it vegetarian without the meat (add more cheese) or vegan without either.
 Eat it for dinner then reheated for lunch the next day then with an egg on top for breakfast the day after that.
-As we say around here, Mexican Casserole just keeps on giving.
+As we say around here, MC just keeps on giving.

 2 tablespoons vegetable oil, any kind